MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/supporting-caso.md

 The following HLK tests were added:

 * Device.Graphics.WDDM30.Render.CrossAdapterScanOut
-  * A HLK test to verify that drivers are able to create cross-adapter primary resources successfully without opting out of scan out behavior via the **DXGI_DDI_PRIMARY_DRIVER_FLAG_NO_SCANOUT** flag.
+  * A HLK test to verify that drivers are able to create cross-adapter primary resources successfully without opting out of scan-out behavior via the **DXGI_DDI_PRIMARY_DRIVER_FLAG_NO_SCANOUT** flag.
   * A HLK test to verify that these drivers support the **DXGKDDI_CHECKMULTIPLANEOVERLAYSUPPORT3** DDI.
   * A manual HLK test for a tester to manually verify that the scanned out cross-adapter surface is free of visual corruption/artifacts or unexpected tearing, as well as to verify that the cross-adapter surface is directly scanned out without any prior internal transformations or copies.
 These end-to-end tests also naturally verify that the CheckMultiplaneOverlaySupport and Present DDIs are supported for cross-adapter resources.
 The manual test app has some specific hardware requirements such as a high resolution and high refresh rate monitor.
 Consult the [reference document](/windows-hardware/test/hlk/testref/cf519014-522c-49ff-8d70-4b304a00d61b) accompanying the test for more details.